-It’s widely accepted across the globe that Japan is one of the hardest countries to launch into for overseas brands.
+It’s widely accepted across the globe that Japan is one of the hardest countries to launch into for overseas brands and navigating this is what we do as a PR agency in Japan.
 Home to one of the most competitive media markets in the world, Japan is definitely a tough nut for many to crack.
 Oftentimes, these challenges are even further exacerbated by a company’s lack of a physical presence in Japan (and no, an APAC office in Singapore doesn’t count).
 With best practices in Japan regularly running counter to what works in other regions of the globe, it can be even more difficult to properly nail your strategy for Japan.

 Now, during my tenure at Kyodo PR, I have assisted in overseeing the market entry campaigns for some of the world’s biggest brands.
 In the past several years, I have been part of account teams that have successfully planned the launches for some of the top names in music streaming as well as online dating.
 In all of these cases, the notion of messaging for Japanese audiences was integral to successfully nailing the launch.
 Simply put, the same narrative that works overseas may not be as effective here in Japan.
 As such, a brand’s angles need to be re-evaluated during the launch planning phases.

 Especially when it comes to non-physical entities like apps, one phenomenon that I’ve noticed time and time again is that Japanese audiences tend to struggle understanding the value proposition of a given service.
 On the surface level, the media (and by proxy the public) can easily grasp what an app does.
 However, when it comes to the societal significance of said service, I’ve found that media gatekeepers often fail to deduce much beyond the self-evident.
 Though it’s really anyone’s guess why, I like to think that this initial inability to surmise the underlying implications stems from Japan’s so-called “monozukuri” craftsmanship legacy.